BlackQwerty/dad_project_real/README.md

   - `/api/match`
   - `/api/stats/*`

-🗃️ Database Design
+### 🗃️ Database Design

+The Lost & Found Management System uses a relational database design to store user information, item reports, and related data.
+Below is an overview of the database schema, including entity-relationship diagrams and table structures.

-🧩 Entity-Relationship Diagram (ERD) mermaid
+### 📊 Entity-Relationship Diagram (ERD)

+mermaid
 Copy
 Edit